Intractable Group-theoretic Problems Around Zero-knowledge Proofs: Group Theoretic Algorithmic Problems

 \section{Group Theoretic Algorithmic Problems}

-The security of open cryptographic structures relies heavily on the difficulty of the underlying mathematical problem.
-Commonly used among these problems are the discrete logarithm problem and the prime factorization problem of an integer.
+The security of open cryptographic schemes relies laboriously on the difficulty of the underlying intractable problem.
+The discrete logarithm problem and the prime factorization problem of an integer are the commonly employed problems.
 Since the subject of this study is group theoretic problems, we will not examine the later problem.

-{\bf Discrete Logarithm Problem (DLP) } Given a finite single-generator (cyclic) group $G=\langle g\rangle $ and an element $h$ from this group.
-The question is finding an integer $x$ that will satisfy the equality $h=g^x.$

-Note that the definition is written in multiplicative notation.
-One may prefer to use additive notation instead, as in the case $G$ is the group of multiples of a point $P$ on an elliptic curve defined over a finite field.
+{\bf Discrete Logarithm Problem (DLP) } Given a finite single-generator (cyclic) group $G=\langle g\rangle $ and an element $h$ from this group, the question is finding an integer $x$ that satisfies the equality $h=g^x.$ Note that the definition is stated in multiplicative notation.
+One may prefer using additive notation instead, as in the case $G$ is the group of multiples of a point $P$ on an elliptic curve defined over a finite field.

-The first public key cryptosystem, the Diffie-Hellman key exchange, is based on the computational difficulty of DLP \cite{diffie1976new}.
+The first public key cryptosystem, the Diffie-Hellman key exchange, is based on the computational difficulty of discrete logarithm problem (DLP) \cite{diffie1976new}.
 Following this protocol, RSA \cite{rivest1978method} and ElGamal \cite{elgamal1985public} cryptosystems were developed in chronological order.
-While RSA is based on the difficulty of prime factorization of an integer, ElGamal again uses the discrete logarithm problem.
-Although, from a group theoretical perspective, two cyclic groups of the same order are isomorphic, the existence of an algorithm that efficiently computes the discrete logarithm problem in one of these groups does not imply that there is an algorithm which solves the problem efficiently in the other group.
+While RSA is based on the difficulty of prime factorization of an integer, ElGamal uses the DLP.
+Although from a group-theoretic perspective, two cyclic groups of the same order are isomorphic, the existence of an algorithm that efficiently computes the discrete logarithm problem in one of these groups does not imply that there is an algorithm that solves the problem efficiently in the other group.
 For this reason, the trend to develop efficient cryptographic methods where discrete logarithms are difficult on a cyclic group has been adopted by various researchers.
-For example; cyclic subgroups of matrix groups (the problem is not more difficult on these group than on the multiplicative group of finite fields \cite{menezes1992note}), critical groups of graphs (shown to be unsafe \cite{blackburn2009cryptanalysing}, \cite{shokrieh2010monodromy} ), the group of multiples of a point on an elliptic curve defined over a finite field is used.
-Among these examples, elliptic curve cryptography is an actively studied research area, distinguished from other candidates by its efficiency in application and high security in small key size.
+For example, cyclic subgroups of matrix groups (the problem is not more difficult on these groups than on the multiplicative group of finite fields \cite{menezes1992note}), critical groups of graphs (shown to be unsafe \cite{blackburn2009cryptanalysing, shokrieh2010monodromy}), the group of multiples of a point on an elliptic curve defined over a finite field is used.
+Among these examples, elliptic curve cryptography (ECC) is an actively studied research area.
+ECC is differentiated from other candidates by its efficiency in applications and high security in small key sizes.